Eating to reduce your breast cancer risk

 You likely know that what you eat can impact your risk for health issues like heart disease or stroke, but did you know that diet can also impact your cancer risk?

-"No cancer is completely cured or caused by your diet," says Elena Lamb, MD, MS, a surgical oncologist at Bryn Mawr Hospital, part of Main Line Health.
-"That being said, there is absolutely a benefit to good nutrition and healthy eating in managing that cancer risk.
-Unlike our family history, gender, race or genetics, our diet is a cancer risk factor that's within our control to manage or change."
+No cancer is completely cured or caused by your diet.
+However, there is a benefit to good nutrition and healthy eating in managing that cancer risk.
+Unlike your family history, gender, race or genetics, your diet is a cancer risk factor that's within your control to manage or change.

-Fill your plate with produce
+Fill your plate with plant-based foods

 If you've gotten used to enjoying a fruity cocktail with dinner or relaxing with a glass of wine, ask yourself: Is it the beverage you're enjoying, or the ritual?
 Try mixing up a mocktail instead to satisfy your cocktail craving and begin substituting a cup of tea for a glass of wine a few times a week.
-It's likely that you look forward to the moment — not the drink.
+It's likely that you look forward to the moment — not the alcohol.

 Eat the right kind of fats